-Before reaching their highest potential, the plants and trees were once a tiny seed buried underground.
+Before reaching their highest potential, the plants and trees were once a small seed buried underground.

 Yet somehow they found a way to grow out of the dirt and reach the surface with proper nutrients and nourishment.

-If it wasn’t for the dirt covering them, then they wouldn’t have been able to grow.
+If it wasn’t for the soil covering them, they wouldn’t have been able to grow.

-And without growth, you’re stagnant and falling behind because your competition is constantly growing.
+And without growth, you become stagnant and fall behind because your competition is constantly improving.

 It’s easy to be complacent because you’re comfortable and safe.

-But when tough times comes, you won’t be ready for them.
+But when tough times come, you won’t be ready for them.